vatlab/sos/README.md

 ```

+Here we

-Here we save the output of the first step as `ref_index` and list it
-as a dependency of step 2.
+1. Save the output of the first step as `ref_index` and list it as a dependency of step 2.
 This will force step 2 to be executed after step
 1 during parallel execution mode.
-We also define a variable `sample_type` at the beginning of the step (you can also do this at
-the beginning of script) and specify an option `for_each` that runs the action for each of its
+2. Use option `group_by='single'` to pass input one by one to action.
+The
+action will be executed twice with `input` set to the first and second
+input file respectively.
+3. Define a variable `sample_type` and mark it as the labels for input
+files (option `labels`).
+This will generate a variable `_sample_type` for
+each input file so `_sample_type` will be `control` for the first input
+file, and `mutated` for the second.

-values (with a temporary variable `_sample_type`).
-Now, if you execute the
-script with option `-j 2` (2 concurrent processes),
+Now, if you execute the script with option `-j 2` (2 concurrent processes),

 ```bash
 sos run myanalysis.sos --input control1.fasta control2.fasta -j 2